The PML method for calculating the propagative wave numbers of electromagnetic wave in periodic structures: Introduction

-see Figure \ref{pbdry} for a picture of the problem, where $u^{inc}$ is the incident wave, $u^s$ is the scattering wave, and $u_{prop}$ is the possible propagating mode which will be defined and explained later.
-When $u^{inc}$ is $\alpha$-quasi-periodic, namely,
+and $u=u^{inc}+u^s+u_{guide}$, where $u^{inc}$ is the incident wave, $u^s$ is the scattering wave, and $u_{guide}$ is the possible guided mode which will be defined and explained later.
+See Figure \ref{pbdry} for a demonstration of the problem.